jweiland-net/maps2/Documentation/UserManual/Maps2Record/Index.rst

  - :Field:
          Stroke opacity
    :Description:
-         If 1 you will not see the Google Map behind the border.
+         If 1 you will not see the Google Maps behind the border.
          If 0 you will not see the Border of the marker.
          We prefer to set that value a little bit higher than **fill opacity**.
          If not set we get that value from Extensionmanager configuration.